 MIXED MEDIA PAINTING

-A mixed media still life "happy accident" art lesson is a great introduction to pen & ink, watercolor and pastels.
-Its practically fool-proof with results that are inevitably fun and impressive for you and your students
+A mixed media still life "happy accident" art lesson is a great introduction to pen and ink, watercolor and pastels.
+Its practically fool-proof with results that are inevitably fun and impressive for you and your students.

 What You Need: